Cloud-Technology-Solutions/jiratime/README.md

 # Automate your time logging in JIRA

-Just a simple script to give you a head start at automating your time sheet submission in JIRA.
+Just a simple script to give you a head start at automating your timesheet submission in JIRA.

 ## Prerequisites